serhiyb/dietas-guide/index.md

 - $70 for the 200 grams of the raw Master Plant
 - bigger quantities are available upon request

-shipping cost is not included.
+shipping cost is not included in the price and is an additional charge.

 ### FAQ
 We prepared answers to some of the frequently asked questions related to the Dieta [here](./faq).